 We’ve found that food allergies and intolerances in college was an entirely new area for many colleges.
-Living in the dorm was required by most universities for at least the freshman year, yet they couldn’t provide Michaela with safe meals.
+Living in the dorm was required by most universities for at least the freshman year, yet they couldn’t provide Michaela with safe meals in 2009 when she made this life transition.
 This makes dorm living difficult!
 We got approval for an on-campus apartment with a kitchen so Michaela can cook meals herself.
 With the extent of her food needs, dorm living with a refrigerator and microwave wouldn’t work – especially because some of the colleges Michaela was looking at are too far away for Mom to provide meals on a regular basis.

 We have heard from some food allergic kids who have lived in the dorm and utilized home cooked foods by reheating them in a microwave.
 As one mother put it, “It’s not ideal, but it allows my son to live with his friends.”
 It’s a lot of work for the parents to cart meals to the school, and the college may or may not provide the microwave and refrigerator.
 The student might be responsible for purchasing this.

-Most of the college dining services with whom we’ve spoken have little experience with food allergies.
-They either are bold enough to say they can provide safe meals for any food allergic child (which is unlikely in my opinion when you’re dealing with life threatening food allergies!) or they have never had a student with food allergies and therefore don’t know what accommodations will be needed such as ensuring cross contamination doesn’t occur.
+Most of the college dining services with whom we spoke had little experience with food allergies.
+They either were bold enough to say they can provide safe meals for any food allergic child (which is unlikely in my opinion when you’re dealing with life threatening food allergies!) or they have never had a student with food allergies and therefore don’t know what accommodations will be needed such as ensuring cross contamination doesn’t occur.

 Overall, dining services at colleges provide meals that are similar to school lunches.
 I question the nutritional value, and for a child with food allergies, some that I know are choosing to live in an apartment and prepare their own meals to ensure safety.